 I think it's adorable how they poke forth from the hard immature fruits and cling until the fruit is almost ripe.
 Noni is unique because the flowers emerge after the fruit and not before, like most other plants.

-Noni leaves are shiny, dark green, oval, and grow as long as 12 inches here in Hawaii.
+Noni leaves are shiny, dark green, and oval and grow as long as 12 inches here in Hawaii.
 The Latin name citrifolia comes from the fact that noni leaves are similar in appearance to citrus leaves.

-The leaves are edible and have a very bitter taste, like the fruit.
-They can be used to wrap or steam food and are used in such healing applications as warm chest compresses.
+Like the fruit, the leaves of Hawaiian noni trees are edible and have a very bitter taste.
+They can be used to wrap or steam food and in healing applications such as warm chest compresses.

 Bark and Seeds